Billet reading: History

 Billet reading has been a popular trick for mentalists and mediums and spiritualists.
 It was one of the main acts that brought fame to Charles H. Foster, an American medium who popularized a version using folded slips some time in the 1850s or 60s.
 In the 1870s he was joined for a time by Bert Reese, who further popularized it.
 Magician Theodore Annemann talks about several of Reese's variations on the theme in articles in his mentalist's journal The Jinx which were republished after Annemann's death in the book Practical Mental Magic.
 Reese's work became well known, and was the subject of several explanatory full-page articles in The New York Times.

 In his book The Physical Phenomena of Spiritualism, Hereward Carrington revealed the tricks of billet reading (with diagrams) that fraudulent mediums would use.
 The psychical researcher Eric Dingwall observed Reese in New York and claimed to have discovered his cheating methods; according to Dingwall the exploits of Reese were "not worth any serious scientific consideration" and that Reese came into contact with the sealed notes.
 Martin Gardner wrote that Reese was an expert mentalist no different from stage magicians of the period such as Joseph Dunninger but managed to fool a number of people into believing he was a genuine psychic.
 Another magician to expose the methods of billet readers was Joseph Rinn.

-Many magicians take delight fooling billet readers in any number of ways.
+Many magicians take delight in fooling billet readers in any number of ways.
 When used as a spiritualist act, the simplest method is to write questions to people who are not yet dead or are just made up, and then watch as the spiritualist pretends to contact the fake name.
 Another method is to write a statement that is so ribald, funny or startling that it trips up the performer when they read it.
 Exposing billet readers has a long history.